InformaticsMatters/squonk/StructureDatabases.md

 * CHEMCENTRAL_DATABASE - the name of the database (default: chemcentral)
 * CHEMCENTRAL_USER - the database username (default: chemcentral)
 * CHEMCENTRAL_PASSWORD  - the password for the database user (default: chemcentral)
-* SCHEMA_NAME - the postgres schema to use (default: vendordbs)
+* CHEMCENTRAL_SCHEMA - the postgres schema to use (default: vendordbs)
-* TABLE_NAME - the name of the main database table (default value for each loader e.g. the Chemspace loader uses a table name of chemspace)
+* CHEMCENTRAL_TABLE - the name of the main database table (default value for each loader e.g. the Chemspace loader uses a table name of chemspace)
-* LOADER_FILE - the file name containing the data to load (default value for each loader e.g. the Chemspace loader uses a default of /rdkit/chemspace.sdf.gz)
+* CHEMCENTRAL_LOADER_FILE - the file name containing the data to load (default value for each loader e.g. the Chemspace loader uses a default of /rdkit/chemspace.sdf.gz)
-* LIMIT - the number of records to load (default value is 0 which meeans load all records)
+* CHEMCENTRAL_LIMIT - the number of records to load (default value is 0 which means load all records)
-* REPORTING_CHUNK - the frequency to report loading (default apporpopriate to the typical size of the dataset)
+* CHEMCENTRAL_REPORTING_CHUNK - the frequency to report loading (default apprpopriate to the typical size of the dataset)
+* CHEMCENTRAL_ALIAS - an optional alias for the table so that it can be accessed using a symbolic name e.g. chembl_latest

 For testing set the loadOnly property to restrict the number of structures to load.
 Reset this to zero to load the entire dataset.